+1 because when I stopped running and just not connecting with 2 it, it was hard.
+Because it was my way of grieving and I 3 wasn't ready, or I just disconnected.
+So I just got back 4 into it again and these are the shirts I run in.
+And in 5 summer I pray, so hopefully I'll be able to do that half 6 marathon, and I love marathons and I'm starting the little 7 girls' running group again in May.
+So yeah.
 8 MS. CHRISTA BIG CANOE: I want to make sure 9 just in case we've forgotten to talk about anything, or if 10 there's anything else you wanted to tell the Commissioner, 11 that you have that opportunity to do that before we turn to 12 the recommendations.
 Have we overlooked or forgotten 13 anything you wanted to share about Zaylyn?

-MS. ANGELA LAVALLEE: She's loved.
-Like, 14 she's more than just a number.
-She's more than just all of 15 this.
+14 MS. ANGELA LAVALLEE: She's loved.
+Like, 15 she's more than just a number.
+She's more than just all of 16 this.
 And she's really, really missed a lot.
-I just don't 16 think it's fair.
-So sometimes I ask for -- for forgiveness 17 when we talk about murdered and missing indigenous women 18 19 and they forget to say girls.
-Or when I look at certain initiatives and stuff and I acknowledge the 20 intersectionality of the little girls like Phoenix and 21 22 Zaylyn, that we can't forget that they didn't have a chance to grow the way they should have.
-23 never really should have worked out for me that did, and I acknowledge, I think that's her little spirit just all over the place.
+I just don't 17 think it's fair.
+So sometimes I ask for for forgiveness 18 when we talk about murdered and missing indigenous women 19 and they forget to say girls.
+Or when I look at certain 20 initiatives and stuff and I acknowledge the 21 intersectionality of the little girls like Phoenix and 22 Zaylyn, that we can't forget that they didn't have a chance 23 to grow the way they should have.
+24 But the healing piece to that, I know she's 25 guided me to a lot of special places.
+There's things that never really should have worked out for me that did, and I acknowledge, I think that's her little spirit just all over the place.
 Her sister misses her, and her sister talks about what's happened to her.
 Her sister has her own voice.
 She talks about what has happened.
 We know they were abused.
 She knows she was abused and she's alive, she has her voice, and they need to hear her.